-As a community of chemists, we recognize and value our diverse experiences and backgrounds as we help develop the next generation of scientific talent and strive for chemical discovery.
-We commit ourselves to identify and eliminate racism and other forms of bias from all Department affairs, and ensure all members of our community have the opportunity to thrive.
-We commit to take action in service of marginalized people, and have started doing so.
+As a community, we recognize and value our heterogeneous experiences and multifaceted backgrounds as we help develop the next generation of scientific talent and strive for chemical discovery.
+We commit ourselves to identifying and eliminating all forms of bias from Department affairs and ensuring all members of our community have the opportunity to thrive.

-Faculty interested in joining the Inclusive Excellence Committee or attending meetings, should contact Doug Tobias.
+Faculty interested in joining the Inclusive Excellence Committee or attending meetings, should contact chemchair@uci.edu.

 Resources